Explore our history and present, to design our shared future.

 Who is this program for?

 This program is for rising 8th-12th graders who are curious, bold, and visionary.
-You do not need any particular prior experience or coursework; the biggest thing we look for is curiosity and eagerness to explore urgent global challenges and become change-makers.
+You do not need any particular prior experience or coursework; the most important quality we look for is curiosity and eagerness to explore urgent global challenges and become changemakers.
 The program is held in English.

 Where will this program take place?

-We are based at Emory University in Atlanta, Georgia with travel to Montgomery, Alabama.
-Emory is a beautiful and historic campus, with easy access to local shops and stores.
+We are based at Emory University in Atlanta, GA, with travel to Montgomery, AL. Emory is a beautiful, historic campus with easy access to shops and stores.

-Housing: Scholars stay in a secure dorm on the Emory campus alongside our program staff.
+Housing: Scholars stay in a secure dorm on campus alongside our program staff.
 Most rooms are double occupancy, with a shared bathroom on the floor.
-Our residential staff: student ratio is about 1:8.
+Our residential staff-to-student ratio is approximately 1:9.
 Laundry facilities and vending machines are available in the dorm.

-Meals: While we eat many of our meals in the Emory dining hall, we also eat in downtown Atlanta and Montgomery on the days we are visiting offices or sightseeing.
+Meals: While we eat many of our meals in the dining hall, we also eat in downtown Atlanta and Montgomery on the days we are visiting offices or sightseeing.
+The campus also has several restaurants and shops.
 We are always able to accommodate special diets or allergies; please share anything we should know on your welcome survey.

 Price: We are committed to ensuring as many students as possible can benefit from this life-changing experience.
-In addition, we are fiercely committed to charging an honest price for this experience.
+We are committed to offering an honest and accessible price.
 We are significantly more affordable than any of our peer programs.
 This is not due to any difference in quality of programming.
-Rather, we are a mission-focused non-profit organization, not a business looking to extract huge sums from students and their parents.
+Rather, we are a mission-focused non-profit organization, not a business looking to extract excessive costs from students and their families.

 How do I apply for financial aid?
-We will share the financial aid application with admitted students, and release aid decisions once/month.
+We will share the financial aid application with admitted students, and release aid decisions once per month.
 There is no application fee.

-What’s included: The program fee includes room, board, materials and the program itself.
+What’s Included: The program fee includes room, board, materials, and the program itself.
 Scholars are responsible for paying for transportation to/from Atlanta, supplemental meals or snacks, and spending money.
-Scholars are also expected to pay for lunch on the 3 days we are sightseeing downtown.
+Scholars are also expected to pay for lunch on the three days we are sightseeing downtown.
 Although it’s hard to estimate, a reasonable amount of spending money might be $50-75/week.
-Scholars can also opt for us to pick them up at their point of arrival (Atlanta airport) for a small transfer fee.
+Scholars may also opt for airport pick up at their point of arrival (Atlanta airport) for a small transfer fee.

 • Session 1: June 28-July 3.
 Based at American University, Washington, DC (weekend extension available)

-• Session 2 (Youth Summit): July 5-8.
+• ReGen Youth Summit: July 5-8.
 Based at American University, Washington DC and/or Virtual (weekend extension available)

 • Session 3: July 12-18.
 Based at Emory University, Atlanta, GA (with travel to Montgomery, AL)

-• Generation 250 (July 4th Extension): July 3-5.
-Based at American University, Washington DC [Sightseeing + Extension for Scholars in Sessions 1 or 2 only]
+• DC Extension: July 3-5.
+Based at American University, Washington DC [Sightseeing, July 4, College Tours for Scholars in Sessions 1 or 2 only]